kavidu-kaushalya/LMArena/README.md

 1. Download the app package (`.msix`) from the release page.
 2. Right-click and select **Install**.
 3. Open the app from the Start Menu.

+Supported Windows Versions:
+- Minimum: Windows 10, version 1809 (Build 17763)
+- Recommended / Target: Windows 11, version 24H2 (Build 26100)
+- Architecture: x86 (32-bit) and x64 (64-bit)

+Notes:
+- Internet connection required to load the Chatbot Arena website.
+- App works as a UWP wrapper for the web interface.

 ## Usage